UNBCTF/UNBCTF.github.io/docs/blog/posts/training/setting-up-kali/setting-up-kali.md

 One final recommendation is to install the package `kali-linux-large`, which contains many useful tools.
 You can do install the package by opening a terminal and running the following commands:

 1. `sudo apt update`
-2. `sudo apt install kali-linux-large`
+2. `sudo apt -y install kali-linux-large`

 ## What now?